dsuryd/dotNetify/DevApp.ViewModels/Docs/Overview.md

    this.vm.$destroy();
 }
 ```
-> In the situation where SignalR falls back to HTTP long-polling, the `componentWillUnmount` will not be called on browser reload.
-Orphan view models will eventually be cleared, but for best practice, use the window's `beforeUnload` event as a safeguard.
+> When the browser is closing or reloading, SignalR will normally send a disconnection event to the server, which signals dotNetify to dispose the view models associated with the connection.
+However, this event won't occur when the SignalR transport falls back to HTTP long polling.
+Orphan view models will eventually be cleared, but for best practice, use the window's `beforeUnload` event as fallback to invoke `this.vm.$destroy()`.

 #### API Essentials